sage-code/.github/profile/contribute.md

 # Contribution

 You can contribute to our content if you are part of our team or not, but the level of contribution is much higher for team members.
 Anybody can fork our repository but we do not accept pull requests from random visitors that are not part of our team.
+Your contribution level is depending on your role.

 ## Guests